AndBobsYourUncle/baby_awake_detection/README.md

 # Baby Awake Detection

-A Python application that monitors an RTSP video stream to determine whether a baby is awake or asleep using pose estimation and Eye Aspect Ratio (EAR) analysis.
+A Python application that monitors an RTSP video stream (designed for IR baby cameras) to determine whether a baby is awake or asleep using pose estimation and movement analysis.

 ## Features

 - Real-time RTSP stream processing with automatic reconnection
-- Body pose detection (lying down, sitting, standing, moving)
+- Optimized for IR/night vision cameras (CLAHE preprocessing)
-- Eye state detection using Eye Aspect Ratio (EAR)
+- Movement-based detection (handles crib bounce filtering)
-- Sleep state classification: AWAKE, DROWSY, ASLEEP, UNKNOWN
+- Hysteresis-based state machine (prevents flickering)
-- Visual overlay showing detection metrics
+- Visual overlay with state, detection rate, and transition progress
 - Headless mode for running without display

 ## Requirements

 - macOS (tested on Apple Silicon)
 - Python 3.10-3.12 (MediaPipe does not support Python 3.13+)
-- An RTSP camera stream
+- An RTSP camera stream (works best with top-down crib cameras)

 ## Setup